 - 1 -7 gram package of unflavored gelatin crystals

 - ½ cup water divided into 2

 - 2 - 8 oz packages of light cream cheese room temperature (softened)

 - 3 ounces white chocolate squares, melted **do NOT use white chocolate chips

 - 1 cup white granulated sugar

-Spray an 8 or 9 inch springform pan with non- stick cooking spray.
-Combine Oreo cookie crumbs and 3 tbsp white granulated sugar.
+- Spray an 8 or 9 inch springform pan with non- stick cooking spray.
+Combine Oreo cookie crumbs and 3 tablespoon white granulated sugar.

 - Add ⅔ cup melted butter and mix until all the crumbs are moistened and a thick, crumbly paste forms.
 Press onto the greased springform pan.
 Level and press to the bottom of the pan using a rubber spatula and neatly taper at the edge.
 Cover the pan with plastic wrap and place in the fridge for 15 minutes.

 - Mix gelatin crystals and ¼ cup water in a small bowl and allow to bloom for 5 minutes.
 Heat ¼ cup water for 30 seconds in the microwave on high and pour into the gelatin bloom.
 Stir to dissolve, and allow to cool.

 - Place cream cheese, 1 cup white granulated sugar in the large bowl of a stand mixer fitted with a paddle attachment (you can use a hand mixer and a large bowl).
 Mix on low to break down the cream cheese for 30 seconds, and increase to medium speed for another 1 minute.
 Scrape the sides of the bowl and add sour cream, whipping cream, Greek yogurt, cake batter flavour/extract.